Survivors recount horror of Indonesia stadium tragedy as officials say locked exits contributed to crush – KION546

 His wife, Gebi Asta Putri Purwoko, and their two daughters, Natasya Debi Ramadani, 14, and Naila Debi Anggraini, 12, did not.

-At around midnight, he returned to the stadium, where dozens of bodies bags were lying on the ground.
+At around midnight, he returned to the stadium, where dozens of body bags were lying on the ground.
 “One by one, I opened the covers to find my family,” he said.

 Locked exit gates